 - Ultrasound: A woman with a lump or other breast change may have an ultrasound test.
 An ultrasound device sends out sound waves that people can’t hear.
 The sound waves bounce off breast tissues.
 A computer uses the echoes to create a picture.
 The picture may show whether a lump is solid, filled with fluid (a cyst), or a mixture of both.
 Cysts usually are not cancer.
 But a solid lump may be cancer.

 - MRI: MRI uses a powerful magnet linked to a computer.
 It makes detailed pictures of breast tissue.
 These pictures can show the difference between normal and diseased tissue.

 A biopsy is the removal of tissue to look for cancer cells.
 A biopsy is the only way to tell for sure if cancer is present.

 You may need to have a biopsy if an abnormal area is found.
 An abnormal area may be felt during a clinical breast exam but not seen on a mammogram.
 Or an abnormal area could be seen on a mammogram but not be felt during a clinical breast exam.
-In this case, doctors can use imaging procedures (such as a mammogram, an ultrasound, or MRI) to help see the area and remove tissue.

 - Fine-needle aspiration biopsy: Your doctor uses a thin needle to remove cells or fluid from a breast lump.